muhammadayan1208/freeCodeCamp-responsive-web-designs/Assignment-14/README.md

 - Project-14 of making a ferris wheel from FCC freeCodeCamp.
+This project is best for practice to learn about styling and colors in website using css.
+This help to improve html and css skills.